Drepute/docs/docs/08-integration/02-rep3-API-suite.md

 # rep3 API Suite

-rep3 API suite is for projects / ecosystems who would like to use rep3 protocol and rep3 infrastructure from within the tool
+rep3 API suite is for projects / ecosystems who would like to use rep3 protocol and rep3 infrastructure from within the tool.
+The API suite is in alpha, we are more than happy to assist you if you face any issues.
+Reach out to us on [discord](https://discord.gg/xK2WXUv3VG)

 ### Requirements
-To obtain API Key checkout the previous writeup.
+To obtain API Key checkout the previous [writeup](https://docs.rep3.gg/integration/retrieving-your-API-key)

 ### Security
 APIs are secured over SSL and OAuth standard